Patrick Kline

-Patrick McGraw Kline is an U.S. American economist and Professor of Economics of the University of California at Berkeley.
+Patrick McGraw Kline is an American economist and Professor of Economics of the University of California at Berkeley.
 In 2018, his research was awarded the Sherwin Rosen Prize by the Society of Labor Economists for "outstanding contributions in the field of labor economics".
 In 2020, he was awarded the prestigious IZA Young Labor Economist Award.

 Biography

 Patrick Kline earned B.A. in political science from Reed College in 1999, followed by an MPP from the Ford School of Public Policy and a Ph.D. in economics from the University of Michigan at Ann Arbor in 2001 and 2007, respectively.
 During his Ph.D., Kline briefly worked as an assistant professor at Yale University (2007–08), after which he moved to the University of California at Berkeley, where he was promoted to associate professor in 2015 and full professor in 2018.
 Kline is affiliated with the National Bureau of Economic Research and the International Growth Centre.
 In terms of professional service, Kline performs editorial duties for the journals Econometrica, Journal of Political Economy, Review of Economic Studies, and American Economic Journal: Applied Economics.